Ways to Cut Grocery Costs

 10. Consider applying for Meals on Wheels if you’re over age 60 and struggling with buying food.

 Nine million senior and elderly Americans face a daily threat of going hungry.
-That means that 1 in 6 of the elderly struggle with hunger.
-Meals on Wheels operates in virtually every community in America in a network of more than 5,000 independently-run local programs.
+That means 1 in 6 older adults struggles with hunger.
+Meals on Wheels operates in virtually every community in America through a network of more than 5,000 independently run local programs.
 Only 15% of the people they feed qualify for SNAP.
-While the diversity of each local program’s services and operations may vary based on the needs and resources of their communities, they are all committed to supporting their senior neighbors to live healthier and more nourished lives in their own homes.
-Find Meals | Meals on Wheels America
+While the services and operations of each local program may vary based on the needs and resources of their communities, all are committed to supporting their senior neighbors in living healthier, more nourished lives in their own homes.
+Meals on Wheels America

 11. Search for some Depression Era Recipes.